Description

 Joined in the Shout

-But this time it happens that the aged patriarch, Joseph Smith Sr. is standing nearby and he intervenes.
-“Brethren,” he says, “we do not exercise faith.
-My faith is that this child will not cry a word in the House today.”
-And the woman is allowed to enter with her little one, along with over 900 others eager to attend.
+But this time it just so happened that standing near the door was the aged patriarch, Joseph Smith, Senior, the prophet’s father.
+He is reported to have said, “Brethren, we do not exercise faith.
+My faith is that this child will not cry a word in the house today.”

-Then, to seal the events of the day, the Prophet Joseph taught the Saints, and then led them in the Hosanna shout.
-Benjamin Brown was in attendance that day and had observed the woman with the baby throughout the day.
-He said:
+Benjamin Brown was in attendance and had observed the woman with the baby throughout the day, and he said:

-Eliza R. Snow witnessed the same and spoke of it.
+Eliza R Snow witnessed the same and spoke of it.

 Sources: